Black Sun Ensemble

 In the mid-1990s, existing copies of earlier records were selling for high prices on eBay.
-This and a newfound muse inspired Jesus Acedo to reform the band and create a string of successful new albums, many released on the Camera Obscura label.
-The reformed band's albums had great reviews and they performed for several years at the South By Southwest Festival in Austin, Texas.
+This and a newfound muse inspired Jesus Acedo to re-form the band and create a string of successful new albums, many released on the Camera Obscura label.
+The re-formed band's albums had great reviews and they performed for several years at the South by Southwest festival in Austin, Texas.

 Black Sun Ensemble was an innovative band that inspired the popularity of styles such as freak folk, progressive psychedelic rock and psychedelic folk.